tcisse/react-ui-components/README.md

 # @cisseui/react-components

-A modern React component library featuring Table, Modal, and Drawer components.
+A modern React component library featuring Table, Modal, Drawer, and PricingTable components.
 Built with TypeScript and styled with Tailwind CSS.

 ## 📚 Documentation